ykute07/NFTDeFi/README.md

 # NFTDeFi

-This project allows people to lend and borrow NFTs using XDC as collateral
+This project allows people to lend and borrow NFTs using XDC as collateral..